lolopinto/ent/docs/docs/intro.md

 The `Ent` framework was created to free up time for engineers and teams to focus on what's different about their app as opposed to spending time rebuilding the same cruft that's common across different projects.

-This is done by providing a balance of code generation in the API + ways to customize things as needed to integrate nicely with the generated code.
+This is done by providing a balance of code generation + ways to customize things as needed to integrate nicely with the generated code.

+It takes a holistic approach and uses the Schema generated to integrate with the following 3 core layers:
+* database
+* middle layer where most of the application logic lives
+* GraphQL layer for exposing the data to clients.

+It handles the following high level things:
+* managing the database along with database migrations using [alembic](https://alembic.sqlalchemy.org/en/latest/)
+* handles CRUD operations based on the application
+* first class GraphQL support
+* built in permissions across the stack
+* ability to write code to integrate with the generated code
+* and lots more

 ## Getting Started